- How to tell if your Gmail has been hacked

 4. Always make sure any email you receive comes from a legitimate sender.

 You should always double-check the email address.
 Also, avoid opening attachments, emails, and links that look suspicious.
-If you receive a fishy email from a company whose services you use (e.g., bank), contact them immediately for verification.
+If you receive a phishing email from a company whose services you use (e.g., bank), contact them immediately for verification.
 You may also want to use Threat Protection, a useful NordVPN feature that can block websites that might be loaded with malware.
 If you accidentally click an email link that directs you to a site known to spread malware, Threat Protection can block that connection and protect you.

 5. Use a secure browser.